adamleithp/jamstack-translate/README.md

-# jamstack-translate
+# jamstack-translate (proof of concept)

 ### Generate static translations for any front end project.
 Google Translate your source folder and compile to static dist language directories without writing convoluted references to json files...
-I hate i18n libraries so much for the seperation of concern, so here is my personal fix.
+I dislike i18n libraries so much for the seperation of concern, so here is my personal fix.

 #### What does this package do?